Frequently Asked Questions

 How many registered nurse positions are offered?

 This varies each year depending on organisational need.
 In 2016/2017, the TTPP OPENED 90 contract positions across three intakes.
-2018 numbers are yet to be determined.
+2018 numbers will be around 100.

 Applications are expected to open in Mid June 2017.
 Information regarding any future recruitment will be published on the 'Application Process' section of the TTPP website.